FuaAlfu/gatsby-Dev/001-portfolio/src/projects/look-for-us.md

 stack: full
 slug: look-for-us
 ---
+## you are awesome

-Nearly seven million people in the United States have received Johnson & Johnson shots so far, and roughly nine million more doses have been shipped out to the states, according to data from the Centers for Disease Control and Prevention.
+Nearly seven **million people** in the United States have received Johnson & Johnson shots so far, and roughly nine million more doses have been shipped out to the states, according to data from the Centers for Disease Control and Prevention.

+### To be or not to be...